Amjadyabroudi128/noteapp/README.md

-here is the final version of how the app looks like
+here is the final version of how the app looks like, i have also made a release version in case anyone wants to try it "on android for now "

 ![Screenshot 2023-12-25 012702](https://github.com/Amjadyabroudi128/noteapp/assets/61939508/04150d61-fc12-4696-8130-1b257557593f)
 ![Screenshot 2023-12-25 012712](https://github.com/Amjadyabroudi128/noteapp/assets/61939508/51f7f1f1-ec99-48ba-8a0e-4976ab975c90)